Stas-Fridman/BookingBot/README.md

 ## Description

-BookingBot is a Python-based automated tool designed to simplify and streamline the hotel booking process on Booking.com.
-This web scraper automates various tasks, including searching for hotels, applying filters, and sorting results based on your preferences.
-By the end of the process, you'll have neatly organized data to help you make the best choice for your stay.
+BookingBot is a Python-based automation tool designed to streamline the hotel booking process on Booking.com.
+Leveraging Selenium, it automates tasks such as searching for hotels, applying filters, selecting currencies, setting travel dates, and specifying the number of travelers—all without manual intervention.

+The system efficiently gathers and organizes hotel data, ensuring a smooth and optimized booking experience tailored to user preferences.
+It integrates advanced Web Scraping, browser automation, and dynamic parameter handling to adapt to changing search criteria.

 ---